ChoiSeongHo-h/open_vins_mot/README.md

 - $N$ : number of points
 - $\bar{z}$: average depth of the points

 When calculating the L2 difference in 3D, I also include a penalty in the z direction.
 This is to compensate for the depth inaccuracy of stereo cameras.
-For the thresholds, **the second term helps to reduce uncertainty**, as using fewer points makes it unlikely that the mean error is non-zero based on **the chi square distribution**.
+For thresholds, **the second term helps to reduce uncertainty**, as using fewer points increases the probability of **overfitting based on the MLE**.

 For 2D comparisons, **the first term compensates** for the disadvantage of comparing differences in 2D for **points closer to the camera**.
 This is because the **image projection** of an object is **inversely proportional to its depth**.
 The second term serves the same purpose as in the 3D case.